-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the major fund of the City of Atlanta, Georgia Princeton Lakes Tax Allocation District Fund (the "Fund"), as of and for the fiscal year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements, and have issued our report thereon dated January 24, 2014.
-Our report includes a reference that the Fund is not the entire reporting entity of the City of Atlanta, Georgia, and also includes a reference to the implementation of new accounting standards which modified terminology and presentation of certain accounts and changed the accounting for bond issuance costs.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the major fund of the City of Atlanta, Georgia Princeton Lakes Tax Allocation District Fund (the "Fund"), as of and for the fiscal year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements, and have issued our report thereon dated January 28, 2015.
+Our report includes a reference that the Fund is not the entire reporting entity of the City of Atlanta, Georgia.